lara-m2000/ezwallet/EstimationV2.md

 | estimate by product decomposition  | 2010 ph          | 13 week            |
 | estimate by activity decomposition | 2320 ph          | 15 weeks           |

-The estimation by size is lower than the others, since it take into account only hours spent on writing effective code, and not other activities such as definig the requirements document or collecting the banks CSV formats.
+The estimation by size is lower than the others, since it takes into account only hours spent on writing effective code, and not other activities such as definig the requirements document or collecting the banks CSV formats.